oscarlr/IGenotyper_depr/README.md

 [Notes](#notes)

 ## Introduction
-IGenotyper (or IG) was developed for PacBio capture data to assemble the Immunoglobulin Heavy Chain locus (IGH), genotype the IGH genes, and identify SNPs and SVs within the IGH locus.
+IGenotyper (or IG) was developed for PacBio capture data to assemble the Immunoglobulin Heavy Chain locus (IGH), genotype the IGH genes, and identify SNPs, indels and SVs within the IGH locus.

 ## Requirements
 ### Tool requirements